-- In 2010, the GMD interceptor using an upgraded Exoatmospheric Kill Vehicle (EKV) called the Capability Enhancement-II (CE-II) EKV experienced a second consecutive failure in its flight test program - GMD interceptors using the previous CE-I EKV version had been successful in three prior flight tests, but these tests were conducted within a less challenging engagement scenario - DOT&E and MDA agreed to conduct an intercept flight test with an interceptor using a CE-I EKV within the more challenging engagement scenario - MDA conducted this test in 2013, and the interceptor using the CE-I EKV failed within this engagement scenario - DOT&E advised that the test results raised questions regarding the robustness of the EKV design and the adequacy of the system engineering used in the design and recommended that MDA consider some redesign of the EKV - USD (AT&L) determined that problems exist with the GMD interceptor.
-MDA will be taking an initiative to address these problems - USD (AT&L) has stated that the interceptor problems were caused by "bad engineering" that was attributable to decisions to rush deployment of technologies that had not been completely and thoroughly tested
+- In 2010, the GMD interceptor using an upgraded Exoatmospheric Kill Vehicle (EKV) called the Capability Enhancement-II (CE-II) EKV experienced a second consecutive failure in its flight test program - GMD interceptors using the previous CE-I EKV version had been successful in three prior flight tests, but these tests were conducted within a less challenging engagement scenario - Coupled with another intercept failure with the CE-I EKV in 2013, DOT&E advised that the recent test results raised questions regarding the robustness of the EKV design and the adequacy of the system engineering used in the design and recommended that MDA consider some redesign of the EKV - USD (AT&L) determined that problems exist with the GMD interceptor.
+MDA will be taking an initiative to address these problems - USD (AT&L) has stated that the interceptor problems were caused by "bad engineering" that was attributable to decisions to rush deployment of technologies that had not been completely and thoroughly tested - In June 2014, the MDA successfully conducted an intercept flight test with an updated version of the CE-II EKV that addressed the cause for the 2010 failure. - After the 2010 test revealed design problems and halted development of the CE-II EKV, this test was critical to resume production of the next generation kill vehicle.